Home

 Flowerpot Antenna for 2m & 70cm (UK)

-The Flowerpot antenna is an interesting yet simple design that is constructed from one continuous length of RG58 coaxial cable.
-Although there are many websites that feature this antenna, the dimensions given seem to differ slightly from each other, so who's right?
-Being essentially a centre fed half wave dipole (this is always debated), I guess it all depends on things like the coax cable used, coil diameter, number of turns and positioning etc. Also, the 2m band in the UK is narrower than in some other parts of the world, so dimensions will vary a bit depending on location.
-To give credit where credit's due, it seems that the term 'Flowerpot Antenna' was coined by John, VK2ZOI who was inspired by an article written by Ian, VK3AYK.
+The Flowerpot antenna is an interesting yet simple design, being essentially a centre fed half wave dipole (this is often debated) constructed from one continuous length of RG58 coaxial cable.
+Although there are many websites that feature this antenna, the dimensions given can vary due to things like the coax cable used, coil diameter, number of turns and positioning etc. Also, the 2m band in the UK is restricted to 146MHz where in other parts of the world it extends up to 148MHz so the UK versions will naturally have slightly longer elements.
+To give credit where credit's due, it seems that the term 'Flowerpot Antenna' was first coined by John, VK2ZOI who was inspired by an article written by Ian, VK3AYK.
 I hope I've got that right!
 The version described here is a little unusual in that it's dual band and of open construction when usually the dual band versions are housed in a PVC pipe.

 Being 'open' it will not be waterproof and so is best suited for hanging up in a loft space.
 The image on the right (not to scale) shows the dimensions that worked for me after much experimentation, but as with all things homebrew, I can't vouch that they'll work for everyone because situations differ.

-RG58 is possibly the worst coax cable to use for VHF and especially UHF, but in this application just for the antenna elements it's fine.
-So I suggest keeping the 'tail' from the base of the coil to the RF connector as short as possible (about 1cm) and then use better quality cable to the shack.
-Referring to the image on the right, it all starts at the bottom of the antenna by taking a two metre length of RG58 coax and fitting an RF connector of your choice.
-I use an N type line socket not just because N's are best but because the antenna is fed with
+RG58 is possibly the worst cable to use for VHF and even more so for UHF, but in this application for the antenna elements it's fine.
+For this reason I suggest keeping the 'tail' from the base of the coil to the RF connector as short as possible (about 50mm) and then use better quality coax to the radio.
+Referring to the image on the right, it all starts at the bottom of the antenna by taking a two metre length of RG58 coax and fitting an RF connector of your choice onto one end.
+I used an N type line socket not because N's are the best (though they are) but because I already have a length of good quality coax terminated

 The antenna effectively starts at the top end of the coil, so from this poin